 How Mindfulness Helps with Stress and your Weight Management

-Many of the fabulous women who join me on the MyMT programmes feel stressed and emotionally drained .
-Busy with parenting, careers and caring for others and busy trying to keep the wheels from falling off in the home.
-It’s tough.
+Many of the fabulous women who join me on the MyMT™ programmes feel stressed and emotionally drained – no surprises there when you can’t sleep all night.
+Busy with parenting, careers and caring for others and busy trying to keep the wheels from falling off in the home, it’s tough.
 But many are exhausted because they arrive in menopause and not sleeping night after night wears them down.
 As Melbourne SwimWorld Manager, Anna said, “I was so exhausted, but we women just have to keep on going don’t we?”
 I felt the same as well.
 Life becomes an enormous struggle and for many, when the weight starts to creep on, we try to exercise harder as well.

 Whilst exercise for our health is ‘good for us’, over time, the ‘perfect storm’ of insomnia, being busy and menopause negates the benefits of the exercise and sends our symptoms soaring.
 Hot flushes, night sweats, sore joints, changing gut health and a racing heart rate arrive … and the belly fat sneaks up too.
 Our body begins to have a mind of it’s own.